ghacks Technology News

 10 Tips to speed up Opera 9

-Opera is already a very fast browser, but if you would have the choice between fast and faster than fast, what would you choose ?
-I took the liberty to compile a list of 10 great tips that speed up Opera in several unique ways.
-Many of the settings can be changed by simply going to Tools > Preferences in Opera but some can only be used by accessing not so obvious ways like ini files.
+Opera is already a very fast browser, but if you would have the choice between fast and faster than fast, what would you choose?
+I decided to compile a list of tips for Opera that speed up the browser even further.

-• Disable Name Completion and local network lookup
+Disable Name Completion and local network look up

-• Increase the time cached images are used before checking for new versions
+Increase the time cached images are used before checking for new versions

-Opera downloads images to its cache to be able to load them faster (from your hard drive) the next time you visit the website.
+Opera downloads images to its cache to load them faster (from your hard drive) the next time you visit the website.
 By default Opera checks every 5 hours if a new version of that image has appeared on the website.
 If you increase this time you increase your overall performance.

 Go to Tools > Preferences and click on the Advanced Tab.
 Choose History from the left menu and select Every 24 hours or even every week for image checks.
 You can always refresh the cache manually by typing F5 while visiting the website.

-• Remove unneeded and duplicate plugins
+Remove unneeded and duplicate plugins

 Type opera:plugins in the address bar, this should display a list of plugins that are currently installed.
 Take a closer look and see if you find plugins that you never need.
 For instance if you never use Realplayer streams in Opera you should deactivate it.

-To deactivate them open the file plugin-ignore.ini located in your Opera main directory and add the filename of the plugin that you want to disable to it.
+To deactivate them open the file plugin-ignore.ini located in your Opera main directory and add the file name of the plugin that you want to disable to it.

 Another problem are duplicate plugins that are caused by loading the plugins from Firefox as well.
 This happens of course only if Firefox is installed on the same system.
 You can disable this easily by typing opera:config in the address bar.
 Navigate to User Prefs > Plugin Path and delete the Firefox reference there.

-• Rebuild your profile if you have upgraded Opera (a lot)
+Rebuild your profile if you have upgraded Opera (a lot)

 The easiest approach would be to backup the file opera6.ini in your profiles folder of your Opera installation and delete it afterwards.
 Please note that Opera has to be closed before you do this.
 Restart Opera afterwards and it should automatically create a new opera6.ini file without all those old entries.

-• Disable Turbo mode
+Disable Turbo mode

-While this might sound a little bit strange at first to disable turbo mode and present it as a tip to speed up Opera it becomes clear soon.
+While this may sound a little bit strange at first to disable turbo mode and present it as a tip to speed up Opera it becomes clear soon.
 Turbo mode means that Opera pre-draws any image which means that you see part of it although it is not fully loaded.
 This uses CPU and memory and could increase overall performance especially on slower computers.
 It should not be noticeable on fast computers though.

 Type about:config and enter Turbo into the search field.
 Disable Turbo Mode and click on save.

-• Increase the number of total connections
+Increase the number of total connections

-If you happen to load many tabs at once and like to read websites more or less simultaneously you might want to increase the maximum number of connections.
+If you happen to load many tabs at once and like to read websites more or less simultaneously you may want to increase the maximum number of connections.
 This should have a drastic impact on loading times if you use a broadband connection.
 It should not make a big difference for users with slow connections, such as 256K connections or less.

 Type about:config and enter connections into the search field.
 Change the value of Max Connections Total from 20 to another value, I suggest 32 or 64 connections.
 The Max Connections per Server setting should remain as it is.
 You might even want to test a lower setting, for instance 4 connections there.

-• Reduce the amount of visited pages in history
+Reduce the amount of visited pages in history

 Opera keeps track of the last 500 visited websites.
 The benefit is that Opera displays all urls that fit the string that you enter in the address bar.
 You can then scroll down and load the website without entering the url fully.
-This can however impact the time Opera needs to startup.
+This can however impact the time Opera needs to start up.

 A temporary fix would be to clear the history manually, a better solution to reduce the amount of websites that Opera stores.